Historical Marker Details

 Subject: Story of perserverance and recovery by the Cow Creek Band of Umpqua Indians.

 The story of the Cow Creek Band of Umpqua Tribe of Indians is a tale of perseverance and strong recovery in the face of great loss.
 Epidemics and hostilities with miners let to large population declines.
-The tribe entered into a treaty with …
+The tribe entered into a treaty with the United States in 1853, and ceded nearly 800 square miles for less than three …

 Read More